RWANDA RWAMWERU 1605

 The cooperative of coffee farmers of Karaba ("Koakaka" for its acronym in Kinyarwanda), has in total 1,316 members.
 Of these, 1019 are men and 297 women.
 Almost all of them, are small-scale farmers, who own not more than a quarter of a hectare, where they grow on average 250 to 350 coffee trees together with other crops such as bananas, corn and beans.

 Today, the situation is totally different.
 Koakaka coffee farmers have seen their income increasing systematically over the years and future prospects have never been better.
 Koakaka is producing lots of exceptional quality year after year, opening new markets and creating business opportunities that until recently, were unimaginable.
-Also, they recently inaugurated their second washing station located in Gaseke village, serving the farmers of the Muganza, Cyanika and Ngara zones in Nyamagabe.
+Also, they recently inaugurated their third washing station located in Gaseke village, serving the farmers of Cyanika and Ngara (where the Gitega farmers group belongs), and they are also building a new dry mill near Nyamagabe.

 Koakaka has been awarded consistently in past years, including some recognition in the Cup of Excellence of Rwanda in 2007, 2011, 2012, 2013, 2015, 2016 and 2018.
 In the last COE held in Rwanda 2018, farmers of "Karambi CWS" won the 10th place with a lot scoring 88.69 points.